 - Use a protective ointment such as Alba after every single change.
 Some moms swear by natural preventative products, like a little coconut oil or, instead of baby powder, oats ground into a fine powder in the blender.

 - Once a day, “air out” your baby by letting him sit or lie on a waterproof fabric or towel for a good 15 minutes without a diaper on.

 Try not to panic and just start randomly squirting whatever diaper ointments you have on hand on your baby’s poor tush–some kinds of treatments will actually aggravate certain kinds of rashes.
 Here’s how to proceed once you’re sure it’s a rash:

 - Examine the rash.
-If it’s bright pink, it’s likely a typical diaper rash and needs a zinc-based product like Desitin, Balmex or (for a more natural approach) California Baby Calming Diaper Rash Cream.
+If it’s bright pink, it’s likely a typical diaper rash and needs a natural, zinc-based product like California Baby Calming Diaper Rash Cream.

 - If you see small raised pink bumps, you should contact your pediatrician because you might be looking at a diaper rash caused by a yeast infection, and in that case, a prescription for an antifungal ointment might be what the doctor orders.
-In my own personal experience, using Balmex or Desitin in a situation like this is the absolute worst thing you can do!
+In my own personal experience, using a zinc-based cream a situation like this is the absolute worst thing you can do!

 - Give your baby plenty of fresh air and change those diapers even more often than usual when there’s a rash.

-- If your baby seems to get rash after rash, consider whether you’re using the right diapers (a really good, stay-dry product like Huggies Little Movers might be a worthwhile investment if you’ve been going with a cheaper store brand) or even consider cloth-diapering if this lifestyle is a possibility for you.
-Moms who use cloth diapers typically report fewer rashes than moms who don’t…but not all of us, of course, have the ability to make this switch.
+- If your baby seems to get rash after rash, consider whether you’re using the right diapers (a really good, stay-dry product like Seventh Generation might be a worthwhile investment if you’ve been going with a cheaper store brand) or even consider cloth-diapering if this lifestyle is a possibility for you.
+Moms who use cloth diapers typically report fewer rashes than moms who don’t–but not all of us, of course, have the ability to make this switch.